rabstolaf/bwsys/02_configuring-the-headnode.md

 * `$ exportfs -a` &mdash; have changes to /etc/exports take effect immediately
 * `$ showmount -e` &mdash; this should show you the folder that you published

 ##  This is only applicable if you are doing this training REMOTELY.
-You will now configure your setting so as to use VPN now.
+You will now configure your settings so as to use VPN now.

 * Activate your VPN.
 * Once its connected, go to the network settings of your head node(which is what you configuring)